mostafa-abokhadra/backEndRef/nodeJs/8-callBack.md

 ### Call-Backs
-- in js functions are first class objects
+- in js, functions are first class objects
 - a function can be passed as an argument to a function
 - a function can also be returned as values from other functions
 - any function that is passed to another function is called <mark>a call back function </mark> in js